 Further, if the officer made you perform field sobriety tests, undergo chemical alcohol concentration level tests, or subsequently arrested you for DWI without any probable cause, your constitutional rights may have been violated.

 Legal Defenses for Fighting a Drunk Driving Charges | Nolo — Read about the most common ways to fight a DWI charge.
 This article covers what the prosecution must prove for a dui conviction, defenses related to “driving,” and defenses related to driver intoxication or impairment.
 You can also learn more about defenses related to arrest procedures.

 7 common DUI defenses – Legal Guides – Avvo — Read more about seven DWI defenses.
-Topics covered here include improper stop by police, failure to follow proper field sobriety test protocol, improper testing and storage of blood alcohol samples, medical conditions, improper interrogation or miranda violations, inappropriate communication with the defendant, and violations of the rules of evidence and procedure.
+Topics covered here include an improper stop by police, failure to follow proper field sobriety test protocol, improper testing and storage of blood alcohol samples, medical conditions, improper interrogation or miranda violations, inappropriate communication with the defendant, and violations of the rules of evidence and procedure.
 As the article points out, there can be more options in some cases.